Percussionist, Studio Musician, Actor (SAG)

 For over 30 years he continues to be a dance accompanist often working with several school districts, world-renowned choreographers and dance educators.
 While specializing in traditional West African and Afro-Cuban styles of hand drumming, he was the accompanying and lead djembe drummer for nearly 20 years with the internationally acclaimed Northwest Afrikan-American Ballet.

-At present Catón is a paraeducator working with special education behavior students for Portland Public Schools and a faculty member of Young Musicians and Artists, Caldera ,Friends of the Children.
+At present Catón is a paraeducator working with special education behavior students for Portland Public Schools and a faculty member of Young Musicians and Artists, Camp Manager of Caldera .
 As a founding member of Kukatonon Childrens African Dance Troupe, that began over 30 years ago at Woodlawn Elementary School, he continues to be a staff participant.

 Catón is currently performing in many bands including Trio Eclectique d’ 903 , The Crazy 8’s , The Gary Ogan Band, jazz singer Tasha Miller and the New Orleans style funk group The Roseland Hunters.
-As an actor,he performed in the play Note to Self and the musical Geezer Palooza.
+As an actor,he performed in the play Note to Self (3 time Drammy Award nominee and winner of Best Ensemble in a Play) and the musical Geezer Palooza.
 He also teaches weekly djembe and conga drum workshops at Portland’s 5-star drum shop, Rhythm Traders http://www.rhythmtraders.com/